Podcast Marketing

 Be authentic

-We’ve said it before and we’ll say it again: remember to stay authentic to your brand’s overall voice, tone and subject matter.
 Try to develop a unique voice for your company’s social media channels so your followers will come to expect a certain kind of content from your accounts and forge an emotional connection with your brand.

-Leverage collaborations and other key audiences in your space.
+Leverage collaborations and other key audiences in your space

 If you have a guest on your podcast, be sure to ask them to share the episode on their channels and tag your account to gain exposure and potential new listeners.
-To make it as easy as possible, send your guests a media kit after the episode has been published.
-This can include items like:

 • Icons

-• Sample social media posts
+• Sample social media post copy for various platforms

-Create stunning visuals.
+Create stunning visuals

-Stunning visuals (especially on platforms like Instagram) will help draw in new followers and build your brand.
-According to the AdEspresso blog, images with a single dominant color, a background, higher light exposure and a more textured appearance tend to perform best on Instagram.
+According to the AdEspresso blog, images with a single dominant color, a background, higher light exposure, and a more textured appearance tend to perform best on Instagram.

 While you likely have a graphic designer on your team to help you create beautiful graphics and imagery to entice your audience, here are some additional resources to check out to take it up a notch:

-Incorporate humor into your posts.
+Incorporate humor into your posts

-When it comes to social media, some of the most popular handles are solely meme accounts and for good reason—they make people laugh and brighten their day, which is a valuable characteristic.
-If you can make your followers laugh or smile while boosting your brand’s profile, you’re definitely doing something right.
+When it comes to social media, some of the most popular handles are solely meme accounts, and for good reason—they make people laugh and brighten their day, which is a valuable characteristic.

 Infusing humor into your social media schedule is a great way to bring your brand back down to earth and connect with followers on a human-to-human level.
-Here are some examples of big-name brands doing this well, and engaging with other brands in some friendly banter:

-Don’t be afraid to try new things.
+Don’t be afraid to try new things

-As we’ve mentioned, social media is ever-evolving, and no one really knows which emerging platforms will eventually become the new Facebook or Instagram.
 Being an early adopter is always beneficial because you can build a large following before others hop on the bandwagon.
 Try to stay on top of up-and-coming platforms like Clubhouse or Caffeine because you never know what’s going to blow up.

-Make use of free templates to stay organized.
+Make use of free templates to stay organized

 Many online brands and services offer free templates to make social media a breeze for your team.
 Here are some examples: